 DUI Attorney in Tampa

-Many citizens in the Tampa Bay area have experienced the sinking feeling in the heart when they are pulled over by law enforcement and they hear those words “please step out of the car and I smell the odor of alcohol and detect blood shot, watery, glassy eyes.
-That is the standard language that signals the beginning of roadside sobriety exercises and the inevitable arrest, towing of your vehicle and dui charges that will follow.
-In Florida, after a DUI arrest there are two processes that take place at the same time.
+Many citizens in the Tampa Bay area have experienced that sinking feeling when they are pulled over by law enforcement and they hear those words, “Please step out of the car.
+I smell the odor of alcohol.”
+That is the standard language signaling the beginning of roadside sobriety exercises and the inevitable arrest, towing of your vehicle and DUI charges that will follow.
+In Florida, after a DUI arrest there are two processes that take place simultaneously.
 Florida Department of Highway Safety and Motor Vehicles (FLHSMV) deals with the administrative suspension of your driver’s license and the criminal court handles the criminal case.

 Criminal Defense Attorney in Florida

-Because there are many possible outcomes in a DUI case, it is important to have a realistic assessment of your unique circumstances, which is why I provide a free initial consultation.
+Because there are many possible outcomes in a DUI case, it is important to have a realistic assessment of your unique circumstances.
+Call Thomas Law, P.A. today for your free consultation.